Compose server

 One example higher level tool that takes care of both OSTree commit generation and bootable disk images is coreos-assembler; it is strongly oriented towards “CoreOS-like” systems which include rpm-ostree and Ignition.

 The osbuild project has some support for rpm-ostree based systems.
-See this blog entry for example.
+See the project documentation for example.

 Background on managing an OSTree repository